About the Book

 Romance: Very clean.
 Light kissing.

-Disclaimer: I requested and received an advanced copy of this book courtesy of Wild Heart Books and Celebrate Lit.
+Disclaimer: I requested and received an advanced copy of this book courtesy of the publisher through Celebrate Lit Tours.
 I was not required to give a favorable review.
 All opinions are my own.

 About the Author